mchmarny/dapr-pipeline/NOTES.md

 ## tl;dr

+* Intuitive API with easy to navigate docs
+* Relation of components to core functionality (e.g. state, topic publishing) not always clear (auto-generated on run, not priori)
+* Idiomatic developer experience, with a few exceptions (e.g. topic sub)

 ## notes

-These notes are listed in order in which the came up, as in chronologically, not stack ranked.
+These notes cover only local development and are listed in order in which the came up, as in chronologically, not stack ranked.

 ### Invoke with payload vs string